braid-org/braidjs/braidify/readme.md

 ### Purpose

-Just as Braid is "a few simple extensions to HTTP" that add synchronization, the `braidify` library is "a few simple extensions to http libraries" to provide them with synchronization.
+Just as Braid is "a few simple extensions to HTTP" that add synchronization, the `braidify` library is "a few simple extensions to HTTP libraries" that add synchronization to your HTTP code.

 Today, braidify supports wrappers for the following HTTP libraries: